github/docs/content/admin/monitoring-activity-in-your-enterprise/reviewing-audit-logs-for-your-enterprise/using-the-audit-log-api-for-your-enterprise.md

 #### Example with cursor-based pagination

-The query below searches for audit log events created on Jan 1st, 2022 in the `avocado-corp` enterprise, and return the first page with a maximum of 100 items per page using [REST API pagination](/rest/overview/resources-in-the-rest-api#pagination).
+The query below searches for audit log events created on Jan 1st, 2022 in the `avocado-corp` enterprise, and returns the first page with a maximum of 100 items per page using [REST API pagination](/rest/overview/resources-in-the-rest-api#pagination).
 The `--include` flag causes the headers to be returned along with the response.

 ```
 curl --include -H "Authorization: Bearer TOKEN" \